justjoe6/RefApp/README.md

 # ContentView.swift
 <img width="345" alt="Screenshot 2024-01-03 at 7 29 17 PM" src="https://github.com/justjoe6/RefApp/assets/68125991/673d7a11-0ecd-4bff-be81-c1729a9444e7">

 The ContentView file allows for keeping track of a current game and one of the features it provides is it allows the user to select the color a team is wearing and display that color below home and away in the form of a circle.
-It does this through a picker which is located just below the circle and below is the code of how this is accomplished using the home team code as an example.
+It does this through a picker which is located just below the circle and there is also a conditional such that if the phone is in dark mode a gray outline is created around the circle so that it is still visible.
+Below is the code of how this is accomplished using the home team code as an example.

 ```
             Text("Home")
             if(homeColor == "Black")
             {
+                            if(phoneMode == .light){
                                 Circle().foregroundColor(.black)
+                            }
+                            else{
+                                Circle().foregroundColor(.black)
+                                    .overlay(Circle().stroke(Color.gray,lineWidth:4))
+                            }
             }
             else if(homeColor == "Red")
             {